-The Outback Stores board fosters a strong commitment to address and effectively manage risk.
-The company integrates risk management practices into all business processes and operations.
+Outback Stores integrates risk management practices into all business processes and operations.

-Outback Stores recognises that risk is dynamic and is inherent in external and internal operating environments.
-The company manages this risk by ensuring compatibility between the business strategy, business plan and the risk management framework.
+Outback Stores recognises that risk is dynamic and inherent in external and internal operating environments.
+The company manages this risk by ensuring compatibility between the business strategy, business plan and risk management framework.